Wilson das Neves: Career

 In 1964, Wilson das Neves recorded with Os Ipanemas, a band with Astor Silva (trombone) Marinho, Rubens Bassini (percussion) and Neco (guitar).
 They released only one album in the 1960s which has achieved cult status.
 It was released in 1964 and features a mix of bossa nova, Brazilian samba, African rhythms and jazz.

 During his career das Neves worked with many great international artists including Sarah Vaughan, Toots Thielemans, Sy Oliver and Michel Legrand.
 In Brazil he played with key musicians from the MPB movement such as Roberto Carlos, Chico Buarque, Eumir Deodato, Elizeth Cardoso, Clara Nunes, Elza Soares, Elis Regina, Alcione and Beth Carvalho.
 He also appeared alongside Copinha at the Monte Carlo Casino.

 Wilson das Neves released his first album in 1968 Juventude 2000 and went on to record Som Quente É o Das Neves (1969 and 1976), Samba-Tropi – Até aí Morreu Neves (1970) and his first real solo album O Som Sagrado de Wilson das Neves (1997).

-Wilson appeared on Tyler, The Creator's "Lone" in 2013.
-His song "Jornada" was the instrumental to the track, while Tyler rapped over it.